UserNameShouldBeHere/SSO/README.md

 ### server

-`server` field used to set specific constants like session expiration or flushing interval for expired sessions
+`server` field used to set specific constants like session expiration flushing interval for expired sessions or password salt length

 ## How to run SSO?
 1) First setup [config](cmd/config.yml)